Abhijeetbyte/LaxDoc/README.md

 # LaxDoc

 LaxDoc is a computer application designed for small and micro enterprises to manage "frequently used small documents" such as letters, board resolutions, meeting minutes, and work reports.
-These documents follow a common format but require variations in content such as date, time, and subject matter.
+These documents often follow a common/standard format, and whenever they are prepared, only few changes are required in the overall content such as date, place and subject matter etc.

-Recreating entire documents manually or reusing the same document by editing it, using software like MS Word, is practical only for small numbers.
+Recreating entire document manually or reusing the same document by editing it, using software like MS Word, is practical only for small numbers.
 However, this method lacks quick search capabilities, like searching files by date or short description.
+And have to do manual entry of documents for indexing.
 Additionally, managing multiple pages inside a single Word file increases the risk of mismanagement, file corruption, or software incompatibility.

 **To-do:**